ArcticMC/Scenarios/descriptions.md

 ### Mista's Birthday (L)
 > It's Mista's birthday every day!
 Explosions will create fireworks and have a 50% chance of dropping a cake.

+### Mob Diamonds (L)
+> Whenever you mine a diamond ore, a random non-boss hostile mob can spawn.
+It cannot spawn witches, cave spiders, ender dragon, or the Wither.

 ### Moles (H)
 > Once PvP is on, 1 player will be selected on a team to be the mole.
 The mole's job is to kill his team and meet up with other moles, the moles will receive kits to pick from-located on top of the player's inventory.
 Depending on how players they're on in the game, there could be more than one mole team!
 (Arctic only!)